The Shared Lives team

-Your Shared Lives Carers Handbook (pdf format, 5Mb) is a good place to start.
-It contains all the policies and procedures that we use and refer regularly in the course of Shared Lives work.
+Your Shared Lives Carers Handbook (pdf format, 1.4Mb) contains all the policies and procedures that we use and refer regularly in the course of Shared Lives work.

 Fire safety in the home

-'Safe and Well visits'.
-This is free service offered by the Oxfordshire Fire and Rescue service with tips and advice on how to make yourself and your home safer.
-The fire service is offering 'Safe and Well' visits to all carers.
+A safe and well visit is offered free by the Oxfordshire Fire and Rescue service with tips and advice on how to make yourself and your home safer.

 The safe and well check involves a full home fire risk check.
 The fire service install free smoke alarms if needed and also do other related home safety checks.
-If you have a person placed with you and would like someone to come out to your home, just email your requests through to email@example.com.
-Or visit the website to submit a request.
+If you have a person placed with you and would like someone to come out to your home request a visit online.

 Dealing with tax